1975 European Amateur Team Championship: Venue

+Course layout

 Format

-All participating teams played one qualification round of stroke-play with six players, counted the five best scores for each team.
+All participating teams played one qualification round of stroke-play with six players, and counted the five best scores for each team.

 The eight best teams formed flight A, in knock-out match-play over the next three days.
 The teams were seeded based on their positions after the stroke play.
-The first placed team were drawn to play the quarter final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
-In each match between two nation teams, two 18-hole foursome games and five 18-hole single games were played.
+The first placed team was drawn to play the quarter-final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
+In each match between two national teams, two 18-hole foursome games and five 18-hole single games were played.
 Teams were allowed to use six players during the team matches, selecting four of them in the morning foursome matches and five players in to the afternoon single matches.
 Games all square at the 18th hole were declared halved, if the team match was already decided.

-The six teams placed 9–14 in the qualification stroke-play formed Flight B and the four teams placed 15–18 formed Flight C, to play similar knock-out play to decide their final positions.
+The six teams placed 9–14 in the qualification stroke-play formed Flight B to play similar knock-out play to decide their final positions.
+The four teams placed 15–18 formed Flight C, to meet each other to decide their final positions.